 The left dashboard displays a more commonly used graph to communicate a 401(k)'s performance.
 The right dashboard displays the same performance in a card version for users that may have issues with graph literacy.

-low-fi user testing: we tested the wireframes with 10 users mainly resulting in positive validation around our new visualizations and overall information archiecture.
+Low-fi User Testing: we tested the wireframes with 10 users mainly resulting in positive validation around our new visualizations and overall information architecture.

-Hi explorations and user testing: I continued exploring interactions despite the positive feedback to ensure the designs aligned with the onboarding experience.
+High Fi Explorations and User Testing: I continued exploring interactions despite the positive feedback to ensure the designs aligned with the onboarding experience.
 Below is an exloration example.

 I also worked with the visual designer to understand how the UI should look under the rebrand, applied my insight across the platform and retested with 5 users.

 The data regarding the redesign's effect on 401(k) contributions will be collected in Q4 of 2021.